sib-swiss/containers-snakemake-training/docs/course_material/3_generalising_snakemake.md

 For now, the main thing to remember is that **code** should go into the **`workflow` subfolder**  and the **rest** is mostly **input/output files**.
 The only exception is the **`config` subfolder**, but it will be [explained later](4_optimising_snakemake.md#config-files).
 All **output files** generated in the workflow should be stored under **`results/`**.

 Let's download the data, uncompress them and build the first part of the directory structure.
-Make sure you are connected to server, then run this in your VS code terminal:
+Make sure you are connected to server, then run this in your VScode terminal:
 ```sh linenums="1"
 wget https://containers-snakemake-training.s3.eu-central-1.amazonaws.com/snakemake_rnaseq.tar.gz  # Download data
 tar -xvf snakemake_rnaseq.tar.gz  # Uncompress archive